 The Reptile and Amphibian Group for Somerset (RAGS) is a not-for-profit organisation dedicated to promoting the interests of wild, native reptiles and amphibians across Somerset and forms part of the national ARG-UK network.

-The group aims to protect and promote the interests of the county’s snakes, lizards, newts, frogs and toads.
-RAGS members can provide expertise for a variety of advisory and educational purposes and keeps enthusiasts in contact with one another, building up information for practical purposes.
+Working closely with all other relevant conservation organisations, RAGS aims to raise awareness of the county’s snakes, lizards, newts, frogs and toads, providing expertise for a variety of advisory and educational purposes, while keeping enthusiasts connected with one another.

 What we do:

-- Visits to reptile and amphibian sites both within the county and further afield.
+- Organise occasional visits for members to reptile and amphibian sites both within the county and further afield.

-A lot of this would not be possible without the help of volunteers and enthusiasts!
-If you want to be involved in any of this then feel free to drop us an e-mail and we will add you to the mailing list for regular updates.
+None of our work would be possible without the help of volunteers and enthusiasts.
+So, if you would like to become involved please feel free to contact us and we’ll add you to our mailing list for updates on voluntary activities.

 We maintain a database of distribution records and are always interested to hear from anyone about sightings of reptiles or amphibians across the county.

 We would urge people to contact us if they have any queries or concerns associated with reptiles, amphibians, or their habitats within Somerset.